EuroMed Rights: Aims and achievements

 EuroMed Rights was created in relation to the existence of the inter-governmental Euromediterranean Partnership (EMP), and in particular, the Barcelona Process proposed by the EMP.
 EuroMed Rights' role is primarily as an intermediary between governmental institutions and grassroots human rights organisations.
 It received most of its funding during its first years from governmental sources and is closely linked to the EuroMed Civil Forums that constitutes a relatively government-linked alternative to the grassroots Alternative Mediterranean Conference that was organised in 1995.
 As of 2008, EuroMed Rights had become well recognised both by European Union (EU) institutions and NGOs.
 Its activities range from communication among NGO members and activist campaigning through to lobbying of institutions.

+In August 2026, the organization criticized mechanisms for returning undocumented migrants from European Union countries, under which return centers are planned to be established in a number of African countries, with Uganda and Rwanda reported as possible locations.
+EuroMed's Director of Advocacy, Sara Prestianni, stated that human rights violations had been documented in the countries being considered.

+In June 2026, the EU Migration and Asylum Pact entered into application, under which responsibility for examining an asylum application generally lies with the EU country through which the asylum seeker first entered.
+Italian Prime Minister Giorgia Meloni supported the new pact while promoting a strict immigration policy, which drew criticism from Sara Prestianni, who argued that migrants seeking to reach a specific EU country could face prolonged legal uncertainty lasting from several months to years.

 EuroMed Rights describes itself as a regional forum for human rights NGOs and a pool of expertise on promotion, protection and strengthening of human rights.
 Its online library is an important collection of press releases, statements, open letters and reports about the Euro-Mediterranean region.

 It states that it brings people together in inter-cultural settings to promote dialogue and understanding, with stress on the following subjects: